Install Bitwarden on Raspberry Pi: The Ultimate Guide

 Good job!
 You did the hard part, the server is ready to use.
 We just have to create an account and configure the other devices (clients) to use your self-hosted Bitwarden server from anywhere.

 Using a self-hosted version of Bitwarden is then not very different from their cloud plans.
-And there is also nothing different with hosting it on a Raspberry Pi instead of any other kind of computer or server.
+There’s also nothing different with hosting it on a Raspberry Pi instead of any other kind of computer or server.

 That’s one of the benefits of using a self-hosted version of Bitwarden, everything stays on your server (your vault with all the usernames and passwords, but also the master account).